What is an Anti-hero? Simple Guide, Complicated Character

 Self-destructive behavior - Anti-heroes don't try to exorcise their personal demons through therapy or meditation.
 Instead, they give those demons the run of the place.
 They lean into whatever fear or anger stems from past trauma, even if it means getting in trouble with the law or dealing with social isolation.

 Anti-social behavior - Your typical anti-hero is pretty much over people, with the occasional one or two exceptions.
-For the most part, they see human beings as corrupt, cruel, ignorant, or insufferable.
+In many cases, they've been rejected by society, whether they suffered abandonment as a child or have been treated as an outcast by a world that doesn't understand them.
+Now they see human beings as corrupt, cruel, ignorant, or insufferable.

-Unconventional philosophies - This character sees the world differently.
-They’ve developed a system of logic (usually through trauma) that justifies immoral behavior or condemns social norms.
+Unconventional philosophies - This character sees the world differently and often lives by their own moral code—a code society would never get on board with.
+They've developed a system of logic (usually through trauma) that justifies immoral behavior or condemns social norms.
+The typical anti-hero is not a law-abiding citizen, and they see themselves as wiser than the lemmings who are.

-A painfully human personality - While an anti-hero might conceal their weaknesses, they’re written in such a way that the audience can see that this person knows pain.
+A painfully human personality - While an anti-hero might conceal their weaknesses from others, they're written in such a way that the audience can see that this person knows pain.

 Maybe they're terrified of abandonment, desperate to prove their worth, or tired of feeling powerless.
 Whatever their vulnerabilities are, they're just relatable enough to keep the reader reluctantly on the anti-hero's side… or at least empathetic to the motivations behind their terrible decisions.